 Annika Frye *1985, is a german designer based in Offenbach and Berlin.
 Annika’s interest concerns the aesthetic qualities of serial production, experimental processes and the design process as source of innovation.
-She is currently completing her Ph.D. project at the school of Design Offenbach (HfG Offenbach).
+She has just completed her Ph.D. project at the school of Design Offenbach (HfG Offenbach).
 The thesis is a research about improvisation in the design process.
 The project has a focus on design theory, but it also has a practical part, was focussed on improvisation in serial production processes.